BruceBAWest/brucebawest.github.io/_posts/2014-3-3-Hello-World.md

 No, I don't really give a fuck about him either, but I respect *some* of his choices - mostly I just respect his ability to command his environment to create the life he did.
 Atta boy, Warren, you old dog.

 Warren Buffett gave a piece of advice to a pilot named Mike Flint.
-Flint had been a pilot, happily flying the old bastard around for pay, and Warren thought that clearly Mike wasn't succeeding in life because he's only a pilot, or something like that.
+Flint had been a pilot, happily flying the old rich bastard around for pay, and Warren thought that clearly Mike wasn't succeeding in life because he's only a pilot, or something like that.
 Look, it all sounds a bit arrogent, but who am I judge?
 Anyway, what worked for Warren must work, so here's what he said to Flint: "5/25 rule.
 List 25 goals.
 Circle your top 5.
 Tell the other 20 to fuck off (I'm paraphrasing here).
 And that's it.
 The whole recipe.
 5 parts give a fuck, 20 parts don't give a fuck, renders one damn succesful life.

 So... that's what I'm gonna do.